milutinke/MCC.js/docs/Commands.md

 ## - `UseItemInHand`

 **Description:**

-Use an item in the hand
+Use an item in the hand.

 **Parameters:**